telerik/reporting-docs/designing-reports/connecting-to-data/data-items/filtering-data/overview.md

 Filters applied to Report Groups will control the visibility of the Group members and GroupHeader/GroupFooter sections.

-Filters applied to Crosstab, Table and List Row/Column Groups will change the visibility of corresponding rows and columns and also their headers.
+Filters applied to Crosstab, Table, and List Row/Column Groups will change the visibility of corresponding rows and columns and also their headers.

 For Graph Filters can be applied to SeriesGroups and CategoryGroups and will control the visibility of Series and Category members.